helenhanks/Robotany/README.md

 sudo apt-get install rpi.gpio

 ### Write/Install Python Code to Control Relay
+You can use RobotanyMain.py - it is ready to go, or you can write your own.
-At a minimum it should contain these commands (I used pin 8):
+At a minimum the script should contain these commands (in this example I used pin 8):

 Set up the pin:
 * import RPi.GPIO as GPIO